Produced by TheMediaDesk, ©2021, updated 2025

 And here we run into one of those terms that has layers of meaning in the Greek that doesn't translate well into English.

-To explain it, we're going to drop back into history into something called the "pornocracy" also called the “Saeculum obscurum” in Latin, historically the Latin phrase for 'dark age' refers to the century or so in Rome, from around 850 to as late as 1050 AD, and especially the period of 900 or so (possibly beginning with the "Cadaver Synod" where the exhumed body of a dead Pope Formosus was put on trial in 897) on to about 960, where everybody who was anybody was so corrupt the operation of the Vatican, the civil government of Rome, as well as Italy itself, that they all essentially ceased to function in any meaningful way and was only saved after foreign intervention cleaned house, including running one of the worst Popes in history, Benedict IX (he had been installed three times!), out of the country.
+To explain it, we're going to drop back into history into something called the "pornocracy" also called the "Saeculum obscurum" in Latin, historically the Latin phrase for 'dark age' refers to the century or so in Rome, from around 850 to as late as 1050 AD, and especially the period of 900 or so (perhaps hitting the absolute bottom with the "Cadaver Synod" where the exhumed body of a dead Pope Formosus (reigned 891 - 896) was put on trial in 897) on to about 960, where everybody who was anybody was so corrupt the operation of the Vatican, the civil government of Rome, as well as Italy itself, that they all essentially ceased to function in any meaningful way and was only saved after foreign intervention cleaned house, including running one of the worst Popes in history, Benedict IX (he had been installed three times!), out of the country.
 In the 897 trial Formosus was found guilty (of course) of various crimes and his papacy was vacated in the official record.
-Other church officials were caught with women who were supposed to be married to somebody else, sent certain enemies to meet Jesus before they would have naturally, and in the case of Benedict 9, sold the office for cash.
+Other church officials were caught with women who were supposed to be married to somebody else, sent certain enemies to 'meet Jesus' before they naturally would have, and in the case of Benedict the Ninth, sold the office for cash.
 No, we're not kidding.

-The English word "pornocracy" is from the Greek term for "harlots rule", or something of that nature.
+The English word "pornocracy" is from the Greek term for "harlots rule", or something of that nature, based on the same "pornes" root.
 In our current case, it is a fair description of the majority of career politicians in the US Government where those in office, as well as those seeking said offices sell their influence, vote, morals, and everything else to get where they want to be.
-What it boils down to is that not only are they Whores physically, they are idolizing money and power, and they, and everything else, is for sale.
+What it boils down to is that not only are they Whores in the physical sense, they are idolizing, even worshiping money and power, meanwhile they, and everything else, is for sale.

 (did somebody just say "bingo"?)